DafetiteOgaga/betty_wrapper/README.md

 The instructions for installation is exactly the same as that which is provided in the 0x00.
 C - Hello, World project.

-Run the script `./phone-install.sh` in place of `sudo ./install.sh` to install the Betty linter on your on your phone (running the termux mobile app).
+Run the script `./phone-install.sh` in place of `sudo ./install.sh` to install the Betty linter on your phone (running the termux mobile app).

 Also copy the content of `phone-betty.sh` into the `betty` file instead of the code provided by the project.